apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

     specific language governing permissions and limitations
     under the License.

-title: Storage
+title: Data Storage
-toc_title: Store data
+toc_title: Data Storage
 description: Storing data on the device.
 ---

-# Storage
+# Data Storage

 Several storage APIs are available for Cordova applications.
 See html5rocks [storage overview][Html5RocksStorageOverview] and